cristinamaria11/connect.github.io/milestone7.md

-We decided to implement some basic features of the application such as the login/signup and the pages of the users.
+We decided to implement some basic features of the application such as the login/signup and the pages of the users, the main functionalities that add the initial value to the project.
 If a profile is created at the moment, the algorithm that is supposed to recommend the profiles is not in place yet, but a possible buyer can see how the app is supposed to be working.

 # Login